-Agency RMBS experienced significant duration extension with interest rates materially higher, while the volatility drove significant widening in yield spreads.
-Agency RMBS prices declined sharply during the quarter, and Agency RMBS significantly underperformed U.S. Treasury securities and interest rate swaps.
-As a result, net realized and unrealized losses on our Agency RMBS exceeded net interest income and net realized and unrealized gains on interest rate hedges, and we had a significant net loss for the quarter, on a mark-to-market basis.
+Agency RMBS durations extended in response to the higher interest rates, while the elevated volatility contributed to yield spread widening during the quarter.
+Agency RMBS prices declined sharply, with the largest declines on lower coupon RMBS, and Agency RMBS significantly underperformed U.S. Treasury securities and interest rate swaps.
+We experienced net losses on our Agency RMBS, concentrated in lower coupons, and these losses exceeded net interest income and net gains on our interest rate hedges.
+Our performance was also negatively impacted by costs associated with rebalancing certain of our interest rate hedges in response to the volatility.
+As a result, we had a significant net loss for the quarter.